delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Ready zipped source code archives of the current release and earlier versions can be downloaded from the CodeSnip Files page on SourceForge.net at: https://sourceforge.net/projects/codesnip/files/

-Source code older than one year is unlikely to be available.

 Available source code is released under the Mozilla Public license (see http://www.mozilla.org/MPL/MPL-1.1) and other open source licenses.
 See the file